-Based on your Indonesian trademark, you can file an international application at DGIP designating all the members of the Madrid Union where you wish your mark to be protected.
-The application is forwarded to WIPO for examination, registration and publication.
+Based on your Philippine trademark, you can file an international application at IPOPHL designating one or more members of the Madrid Union where you wish your mark to be protected (except the Philippines).
+The application is forwarded to WIPO for formality examination, registration and publication.
 Once your mark has been recorded by WIPO in the International Register, it is notified to each of the designated Madrid Union members.
 Those members must decide whether they grant protection to your mark in their territories within very strict time limits.
-If a designated member does not communicate any objection within a given period from the date of notification (which may be of 12 months, 18 months, or slightly longer than 18 months in case of opposition by a third party), the mark under international registration is deemed protected within the territory of that member as if the same had been registered directly with the IP office of that member.
+If a designated member does not communicate any objection within a given period from the date of notification (which may be 12 months, 18 months, or slightly longer than 18 months in case of opposition by a third party), the mark under international registration is deemed protected within the territory of that member as if the same had been registered directly with the IP office of that member.